 - State whether the product is FDA-approved, -licensed, or -cleared and marketed in the United States. - If the product is marketed in the United States, state the product label indication.
 State whether the proposed research involves a change to the approved label indication for the route of administration, dosage level, and/or subject population.
 Indicate whether the proposed research involves a change that increases the risks associated with using the product.
 State whether the product is being promoted for an off-label use (where promotion involves the sale of a marketed product). - If the product is not currently FDA-approved, -licensed, or -cleared, state the planned indication/use.
 Indicate whether the product would be classified as a drug, device, biologic, or combination product.
-Indicate whether the FDA has confirmed the

-- proposed classification.
-Identify the regulatory sponsor.
-Include a signed sponsor commitment letter acknowledging the regulatory sponsor's understanding of all sponsor responsibilities and commitment to oversee execution of the study. - If an IND or IDE is required and the application has not been submitted to the FDA yet, describe plans for IND or IDE application submission including when it will be submitted.
+Indicate whether the FDA has confirmed the proposed classification.
+Identify the regulatory sponsor. - If an IND or IDE is required and the application has not been submitted to the FDA, describe plans for IND or IDE application submission including when it will be submitted.
 If an IND or IDE is required and the application has already been submitted to the FDA, provide the date of submission, the application number, and a copy of the FDA letter acknowledging the submission.
 Provide an explanation of the status of the IND or IDE application and include copies of communications from the FDA relevant to the most recent status of the application.
-If available, provide a copy of the communication from the FDA indicating the IND or IDE application is active/safe to proceed. - If the clinical trial will be conducted at international sites, provide equivalent information and supporting documentation relevant to the product indication/label and regulatory approval and/or filings in the host country(ies). - If a drug is to be used in the proposed clinical trial, describe the current status for manufacturing development (e.g., manufacturer's name, GMP-compliant lots available, status of stability testing), non-clinical development (e.g., test facility name, status of pivotal Good Laboratory Practice (GLP) toxicology studies to support phase 1 testing), and clinical development (e.g., clinical site name, safety profile, status of any completed or ongoing clinical trials). - If a device is to be used in the proposed clinical trial, indicate who holds the intellectual property rights to the intervention, if applicable, and how the PI has obtained access to those rights for the conduct of the clinical trial. - Describe the overall regulatory strategy and product development plan that will support the planned product indication/label.
-Include a description of the numbers and types of studies proposed to reach approval, licensure, or clearance, and the types of FDA meetings that will be held/planned.
-Include considerations for compliance with current GMP, GLP, and Good Clinical Practice guidelines. - Attachment 12: Inclusion of Women and Minorities (five-page limit): Upload as "Inclusion.pdf".
-(Attachment 12 is only applicable and required for applications that propose clinical research studies and clinical trials.)
-Describe the strategy for the inclusion of women and minorities appropriate to the objectives of the study, including a description of the composition of the proposed study population in terms of sex/gender, racial, and ethnic group, and an accompanying rationale for the selection of subjects.
-Provide an anticipated enrollment table(s) with the proposed enrollment distributed on the basis of sex/gender, race, and ethnicity.
-The Public Health Service (PHS) Inclusion Enrollment Report is a three-page fillable PDF form, which can be downloaded from eBRAP at https://ebrap.org/eBRAP/public/Program.htm.
+If available, provide a copy of the communication from the FDA indicating the IND or IDE application is active/safe to proceed. - If the clinical trial will be conducted at international sites, provide equivalent information and supporting documentation relevant to the product indication/label and regulatory approval and/or filings in the host country(ies). - Provide the current status for manufacturing development (e.g., manufacturer's name, GMP-compliant lots available, status of stability testing), nonclinical development (e.g., test facility name, status of pivotal GLP toxicology studies to support phase 1 testing), and clinical development (e.g., clinical site name, safety profile, status of any completed or ongoing clinical trials). - Describe the overall regulatory strategy and product development plan that will support the planned product indication/label.
+Include a description of the numbers and types of studies proposed to reach approval, licensure, or clearance, and the types